mahoney1/docs/animaltracking-tutorial.md

 ![Typical contract transaction lifecycle](img/animaltrackingcontract.png)

-As mentioned, we're using IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features under the covers - to complete these tasks.
+As mentioned, we're using IBM Blockchain Platform VS Code Extension - and the new Fabric programming model and SDK features under the covers - to complete these tasks.
 In particular, you will use Query and Event Typescript application clients - in addition to the IBP VS Code extension, to perform the required actions in this tutorial.

 ## Background